Archeozoic Era

 Voluminous plutonic masses and huge melt sheets of monzonites, anorthosites, layered intrusions, diorite, and granite can be taken as examples.
 The earth of the early part of the Archeozoic Era was thought to support a tectonic regime.
 There are differences of opinions among the scientists that tectonic activities were really vigorous than the present day as the atmosphere of the Earth was hotter.
 These result in the faster rate to recycle crustal materials.
 These features also thought to prevent the formation of continent and cratonisation till slowing down of convection and cooling down of the mantle.

-Also Check Out → Triassic Period Facts
+Also Check Out → Paleozoic era

 Some groups of scientists believe that the lithosphere of the ocean was too buoyant to subduct and this causes the rarity of Archean rocks.
 However, research on the existence of plate tectonic activity was the matter of modern research.